Midorilly/STKG-LLKG/README.md

 ------------
 On Windows
 1. Install the requirements with `pip install -r requirements.txt`
+2. Download [Etymological WordNet](http://etym.org/) and [Lexvo .nt dump](http://lexvo.org/linkeddata/resources.html) resources and store them in the `data` directory
-2. Generate the graph with `python3 src/generate.py`
+3. Generate the LLKG with `python3 src/generate.py`